Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 There are three options for specifying the device where the partition is located:

 * Do not supply any parameter after the partition number.
-In this case, the partition is assumed to be in the same device already mapped to the drive (this works only if the drive is currently mapped to a device-based driver).
+In this case, the partition is assumed to be in the same device already mapped to the drive (this works only if the drive is currently mapped to a Nextor driver).

 * Supply a device index, but not a slot number.
-In this case, the partition is assumed to be in the specified device, and the device is assumed to be controlled by the kernel on the same slot of the currently mapped device (this works only if the drive is currently mapped to a device-based driver).
+In this case, the partition is assumed to be in the specified device, and the device is assumed to be controlled by the kernel on the same slot of the currently mapped device (this works only if the drive is currently mapped to a Nextor driver).

 * Supply a device index and a slot number.
 In this case, the slot corresponds to the Nextor kernel that contains the driver that handles the device.